osmosis-labs/mesh-security/docs/ibc/Serializability.md

 We can model this with [Two-phase locking](https://en.wikipedia.org/wiki/Two-phase_locking#Two-phase_locking_and_its_special_cases)
 , which defines a "growing phase" of acquiring locks, followed by a "shrinking phase" of releasing locks.
 This is done to be resistent to deadlock.
-We would do the following:s
+We would do the following:

 1. Start Tx on Sending Chain: Acquire all read/write locks on all data that will be touched.
 This is the "growing" phase of the lock.
 2. Process Packet on Receiving Chain: Aquire all read/write locks on all data, process data, release all locks.
 This goes from the "growing" phase to the "shrinking" phase.
 3. Process Ack on the Sending Chain: Process ack, and release all locks.
 This is the "shrinking" phase.

 If we guarantee that we never read any data that is not under a write lock, we can release the read locks at end of "start tx", as they are not needed.
-Furthermore, the "process packet" phase just defines the normal sematics of blockchain processing.
+Furthermore, the "process packet" phase just defines the normal semantics of blockchain processing.
 With that, we can simplify to:

 1. Start Tx on Sending Chain: Acquire all write locks on all data that will be committed or rolled-back.
 2. Process Packet on Receiving Chain: Process data, and return success or error ack.